Mayar Sherif Becomes First Egyptian In WTA Final - UrduPoint

 Mayar Sherif on Saturday became the first Egyptian woman to reach a WTA final when she beat home hope Romania's Mihaela Buzarnescu 7-6 (7/1), 6-4 at the Cluj clay court tournament

-The 25-year-old Sherif is 119th in the world and will meet the winner of the second semi-final between Serbia's Aleksandra Krunic and Germany's Andrea Petkovic.
+The 25-year-old Sherif is 119th in the world and will meet Germany's Andrea Petkovic in the final after the second seed's 6-4, 6-2 win over Serbia's Aleksandra Krunic in the second semi-final.